Mithayi Mane: Reception

-A critic from Rediff.com wrote that "Mitaayi Mane is certainly a film to be watched not only by the elite but also by people who understand good cinema".
-A critic from Indiaglitz wrote that "This is a half hearted appeal from the yesteryears actress in her debut direction".
+R. G. Vijayasarathy Rediff.com wrote that "Mitaayi Mane is certainly a film to be watched not only by the elite but also by people who understand good cinema".
+A critic from Sify wrote, "When 60 to 115 million children in India are trapped in child labour, the effort of the ‘Shore Birds Entertainment’ is commendable".

 Awards

 Mithayi Mane won the Best Children's Film award for 2004–05 issued by the Government of Karnataka, and Aditi won the Best Child Actor award for her role in the film.

 Aditi also won an International award "the Golden Cairo Award" in her debut for the film Mithayi Mane.